00fox/00fox/README.md

 ![00fox_banner](00fox_banner.png)

 Hi, Launch of FoxDB, a library for World of Warcraft and soon FreeMind, a very complete addon that uses it.
+I'm going to rework Ds2vJoy into something simpler to use later.

 <!--
 **00fox/00fox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.